ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 type
-  The CMCI resource name for the target resource type.
-For the list of CMCI resource names, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_resources.html
+  The CMCI external resource name that maps to the target CICS or CICSPlex SM resource type.
+For a list of CMCI external resource names, see `CMCI resource names <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_resources.html>`_.

   | **required**: True